AlexNeyman/fw-home-assignment/README.md

 ## Other stuff

+* Parsing the file can be parallelized to make it faster.
 * I left the hardcoded file path, listen address and port, but it definitely should be configurable.
 * There are unhandled errors here and there for operations like parsing and file reading.
 * There is definitely a room for tests.
 I wrote only a couple of unit tests for the `FlightDB` class.